Last updated on January 1st, 2020 at 05:14 pm

-Objectives help take your goals to the next level and put something in place to help you measure the effectiveness of your marketing.
-SMART is an acronym that George T. Doran developed in the 1980s.
-He created the acronym to help people remember the criteria that go into a crystal-clear objective:
+SMART objectives help take your goals to the next level by helping you measure the effectiveness of your efforts.
+SMART is an acronym that a consultant and former Director of Corporate Planning, George T. Doran developed in the 1980s.
+Doran created the acronym to help people remember the criteria that go into a crystal-clear objective.

 S = Specific